Sally S Cohen

 Sally Cohen's additional information

-Before joining NYU as faculty, Cohen was the 2014–2015 NAM/AAN/ANA/ANF Distinguished Nurse Scholar-in-Residence at the Institute of Medicine (now the Academy of Medicine).
-Before that, she directed the Robert Wood Johnson Foundation Nursing and Health Policy Collaborative at the University of New Mexico.
-The collaborative, which wrapped up its work in 2017, prepared nursing Ph.D. students for leadership in health policy.
+Prior to joining the faculty at NYU Meyers, Cohen was Distinguished Nurse Scholar-in-Residence at the Institute of Medicine (now the Academy of Medicine), Before that, she directed the Robert Wood Johnson Foundation Nursing and Health Policy Collaborative at the University of New Mexico.
+She has held tenured faculty positions at Yale and the University of New Mexico.
+At Yale, she developed and directed the Nursing Management, Policy, and Leadership specialty, which was the precursor to Yale’s DNP program.
+She also was on the executive committee of the Yale Interdisciplinary Center for Bioethics.
 As director of policy and research at the National League of Nursing, Cohen helped advocate for legislation that in 1985 established the National Institute of Nursing Research.
-She also developed and directed the Nursing Management, Policy, and Leadership specialty at the Yale.
+She has also practiced as an RN and a PNP.

-Among her many honors, Cohen received the 2019 Lois Capps Policy Luminary Award from the American Association of Colleges of Nursing for her exceptional contributions to the nursing workforce and healthcare policy.
-She was honored by Yale School of Nursing with its “90 Outstanding Yale Nurses” award in 2013.
-In 2008, she received the Kaplan-Landy Award for Vision, Innovation, and Leadership from the Hadassah Nurses Council.
-She was elected to the New York Academy of Medicine in 2006 and the American Academy of Nursing in 1988.
+Among her many honors, Cohen received the Ellen Rudy Clore Excellence in Writing Award from the Journal of Pediatric Health Care (2023,1998), the Lois Capps Policy Luminary Award from the American Association of Colleges of Nursing, and was honored by Yale School of Nursing with its “90 Outstanding Yale Nurses” award.
+She received the Kaplan-Landy Award for Vision, Innovation, and Leadership from the Hadassah Nurses Council and was elected to the American Academy of Nursing in 1988.
+She received the Marisa de Castro Benton Prize, for an outstanding dissertation in Sociomedical Sciences, Columbia University

 Cohen earned her PhD from Columbia University, MSN from Yale University, and BA from Cornell University.

-PhD - Columbia University
+PhD, Columbia University

-MSN - Yale University
+MSN, Yale University

-BA - Cornell University
+BA, Cornell University

 Pediatric